-Hands down, Red Lobster Parrot Bay Coconut Shrimp is one of my long-time favorite recipes from the Red Lobster.
+Hands down, Red Lobster Parrot Bay Coconut Shrimp is one of my long-time favorite restaurant recipes.
 It seems that this dish has been renamed Parrot Isle Jumbo Coconut Shrimp.
-Whatever the name, you can get this simply irresistible shrimp dish either as a main dish or as an appetizer.
+Whatever the name, you can have this simply irresistible shrimp as a main dish or as an appetizer.

-The shrimp is breaded with coconut, fried until perfectly crisp, and then served with a wonderfully light and flavorful pina colada dip.
+The shrimp is breaded with coconut, fried until perfectly crisp, and served with a wonderfully light and flavorful Piña colada sauce.
 Red Lobster also includes salsa on the side.
-Now you can recreate this dish at home, and you won’t believe how easy it is to make.
+Now, you can recreate this dish at home, and you won’t believe how easy it is to make.

 Ingredients